Pausanias Analysis

 English Translation

-Herakles and Apollo are gripping the tripod and preparing to fight over it.
-Leto and Artemis hold Apollo back, while Athena restrains Herakles' anger.
+Heracles and Apollo are gripping the tripod and preparing to fight over it.
+Leto and Artemis hold Apollo back, while Athena restrains Heracles' anger.
 This offering, too, is from the Phokians, dedicated when Tellias the Elean led them against the Thessalians.
 The rest of the statues were, on the whole, made by Diyllos and Amyklaios, but Athena and Artemis are the work of Chionis; these sculptors are said to have been Corinthians.

 Proper Nouns